ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-17-kinetic-energy-coefficient.md

 E \approx mc^2 \left( 1 + \frac{1}{2} \left( \frac{p}{mc} \right)^2 \right) = mc^2 + \frac{p^2}{2m}
 $$

-so we see the energy of an object $(p\ll mc$ is a mass-term and a momentum-term.
+so we see the energy of an object $(p\ll mc)$ is a mass-term and a momentum-term.

-## Recovering the Classical Kinetic Energy
+## Recovering classical kinetic energy

 The first term $mc^2$ is the rest energy, and the second term $\frac{p^2}{2m}$ represents the kinetic energy in the nonrelativistic limit.
 Using the classical expression for momentum $p = mv$, we find